mf-dlcz/Linux_/Linux/linux_scripting/intro_scripting.md

 ### Bash - used on Linux and Mac OS

-- [*] Best for the following cases
+❎ Best for the following cases
 - Compress and archive files for backup
 - Filter, parse and insert log files into databases
 - Schedule scripts to automate tasks
 - Deploy scripts to perform system administration and maintenance

 > [!NOTE]
 > bash scripts use the .sh file extension
 > scripts written with bash start with a #!

 ### Powershell - Windows OS and built on .net

-- [*] Best for the following cases
+❎ Best for the following cases
 - User account management
 - Managing processes and services
 - Registry key management
 - Managing infrastructure as code

 > [!NOTE]
-> Powershell scripts use the .ps1 file extension
+> Powershell scripts use the .ps1 file extension.
 > Can either run interactively from the Powershell prompt
 > or run directly like any executable.
 > Powershell uses a set of built-in commands known as cmdlets.
 > Cmdlets follow a standard verb-noun naming scheme.